 The overall acoustic score can be approximated by a 3D Viterbi decoder, which can in turn be mapped onto a conventional 2D Viterbi decoder \cite{gales_model-based_1995}.

-\subsection{Vector Taylor Series \cite{acero_hmm_2000}}
+\subsection{Vector Taylor Series}

-The vector Taylor series (VTS) approach of \cite{acero_hmm_2000} is based on the following observation model in the logarithmic melspectral domain:
+The concept of \vts is frequently employed in practice yielding promising results \cite{li_overview_2014}.
+Its fundamental idea is to linearize a nonlinear distortion model by a Taylor series \cite{moreno_speech_1996, acero_hmm_2000, li_unified_2009}.
+The standard \vts approach \cite{moreno_speech_1996} is based on the log-sum observation model:

 where $p(\h_n) = \NN(\h_n ; \m_\h, \C_\h)$ captures short convolutive distortion and $p(\c_n) = \NN(\c_n ; \m_\c, \C_\c)$ models additive noise components.
-The Bayesian network is represented by Fig.~\ref{fig:vertall} a) with $\b_n = [\h_n, \c_n]$.
+The Bayesian network is represented by Figure~\ref{fig:vertall}(a) with $\b_n = [\h_n, \c_n]$.
 Note that in contrast to uncertainty decoding, $p(\b_n)$ is constant over time.
-As the adapted pdf is again of the form of equation (\ref{eqn:pmc}) and thus analytically intractable, it is assumed that (\ref{eqn:vts}) can, firstly, be applied to each Gaussian component $p(\x_n | k_n)$ of the GMM
+As the adapted pdf is again of the form of (\ref{eqn:pmc}) and thus analytically intractable, it is assumed that (\ref{eqn:vts}) can, firstly, be applied to each Gaussian component $p(\x_n | k_n)$ of the \gmm